-Unless there are any bug or software issues, the Calendar should work just fine with iPhone and Mac.
-It might be possible you’ve made mistake during the setup.
+Unless there are any bugs or software issues, the Calendar should work just fine with iPhone and Mac.
+It might be possible you’ve made a mistake during the setup.

 Solution 1: Check Internet Connection

-To keep update the calendars across the iPhone and Mac, they must be connected to the Wi-Fi or Cellular data, otherwise, neither Mac nor iPhone will be able to sync the changes easily.
-Try using Safari, if you can search anything on Safari then the internet is working correctly.
+To keep updating the calendars across the iPhone and Mac, they must be connected to the Wi-Fi or Cellular data.
+Otherwise, neither Mac nor iPhone can sync the changes easily.
+Try using Safari, if you can search anything on Safari, then the internet works correctly.

 Alternatively, restart the Mac and iPhone both to rule out a minor bug that could affect the syncing issues.
 Doing this will quit the Calendar App completely and so you can re-launch it.

 For iPhone 8 or later,

 - Press and quickly release the Volume Up button.

 - Press and quickly release the Volume Down button.

 - Press and hold the Side button until the Apple logo appears on your screen.

 - Press and hold the Volume down button and Power button for at least 10 seconds until the Apple logo appears.